-The state has 420 species per the February 2019 records, also accepted by the New Hampshire Audubon and New Hampshire Rare Bird Committee.
+The state has 420 species accepted by the New Hampshire Audubon (NHA) and the New Hampshire Rare Bird Committee (NHRBC).

 Birds of Prey: Red-tailed Hawk, Sharp-shinned Hawk, Broad-winged Hawk, Red-shouldered Hawk, Northern Goshawk